arkhurst/simple-game/README.md

 simple guessing game w/ react native

 # installation
---  npm install,
+* --npm install,
---  yarn add,
+* --yarn add,
-works on both android and iOS
+* works on both android and iOS

 # why this project?
 exposes some of the  most basic syntax used in JS, react native and how components interact with each other